RGB-WG/rgb-org.github.io-archive/index.md

 What is possible with RGB:
 * Issue digital fungible assets, like stock, bonds and other forms of securities
-* Create different form of collectibles (non-fungible assets)
+* Create different forms of collectibles (non-fungible assets)
 * Create and manage sovereign/decentralized identities
 * Design and run other forms of arbitrary-complex smart contracts

 # Core concepts

-As a smart contract system RGB is quite different to previous approaches, both Bitcoin-based (color coins, Counterparty, OMNI) and non-bitcoin (Ethereum, EOS and others):
+As a smart contract system RGB is quite different from previous approaches, both Bitcoin-based (Colored coins, Counterparty, OMNI) and non-bitcoin (Ethereum, EOS and others):

 * RGB separates concept of smart contract **issuer**, **state owners** and